DefianceDigital/AVRgo/README.md

 - 4kB EEPROM
 #### AVRgo-Vitality
 The AVRgo-Vitality is designed for non-rechargeable battery powered applications, especially those with a long service life.
 A short listing of features and specifications are as follows...
-- Comes in Stand-Alone(female headers) or Breadboard(XL male pins) packages
+- Comes in Stand-Alone(right-angle pins) or Breadboard(XL male pins) packages
 - Powered by 2 AAA batteries
 - Operating Voltage: 3.3V regulated output(boost enabled) or 1.8-3.2V direct battery voltage(default)
 - Battery Capacity: 1000mAh(typical)